 Section 12.
 The Parties acknowledge that an Agency, at its own discretion, may offer a last chance agreement to an employee.
 Last chance agreements will be signed by the employee and the Union unless the employee affirms in writing that the Union not be a Party to the agreement.
 Such agreement, if offered, shall include the conditions, consequences of failure and term of agreement.
+Employees shall have seventy-two (72) hours to review the last chance agreement prior to signing it.
 Any discipline associated with the offered agreement will be issued separately from the agreement.
 The last chance agreement will be removed from the employee's personnel file upon its expiration.
 This Section does not apply to temporary employees.